isjjhang/MSBD5001-Kaggle-Competition/README.md

 * urllib
 * warnings
 ### How to run it:
-* use google colab or jupyter notebook to run JJH_Kaggle.ipynb, following the order of code cells, remember to change the path according to your system.
+* use google colab or jupyter notebook to run `JJH_Kaggle.ipynb`, following the order of code cells, remember to change the path according to your system.